09liweis/RentalManagementPlatform/README.md

 - [x] updtae room card when select room
 - [x] update tenant card when select tenant
 - [ ] free user limit to 1 property, limit to 5 rooms, use stripe (clair)
+- [x] add admin page to show all users